click to return to home page

 Pray was released on 15 October 2007.

-Check out www.anemo.co.uk and www.myspace.com/anemo
+Check out anemo.co.uk, myspace.com/anemomusic and citycanyons.com.

-Anemo: Pray FANTASTICALLY EVOCATIVE — that was the first thing that came into my head listening to rock band Anemo's Pray.
-Instantly you think of Eastern countries and the spiritual awakening of the mu'addin calling the faithful for prayer.
+'addin calling the faithful for prayer.
 But it is also reminiscent of a Sixties rock sound; with remarkable vocals and delightful melodies.
 All of this, and an indulgent, sparkling new sound thrown in for good measure.

 If that sounds confusing, it really is something you have to listen to in order to appreciate this uplifting, emotional, powerful and passionate song that was inspired by the true story of John Simpson — the BBC World Affairs Editor who was accompanying a convoy of US Special Forces and Kurdish fighters when they were mistakenly bombed by the Americans in 2003.

 The energy of the rock anthem Pray bursts through the speakers, instantly making an impact.
-Anemo has endowed their music with the special qualities that reflect the song as a tribute to all those who have died reporting the reality of war — when you are in a war zone
+Anemo has endowed their music with the special qualities that reflect the song as a tribute to all those who have died reporting the reality of war — when you are in a war zone in a strange country and away from all that is familiar to you, even atheists might find themselves praying to God.

 Pray raises questions about war, morality and sacrifice.
 Front woman Hazelle Woodhurst sings: "Is this what democracy means" and "Now I just point the camera where people want to see, as war takes centre stage as a widow machine" — and she sings with surprising empathy given that she is only able to imagine what John Simpson must have seen that day.

-and sister Erika on backing vocals.
-Ameno is anything but an average band — and that becomes clear when you learn that band members
+Brighton-based Anemo plays live as a seven-piece rock band, fronted by two dynamic and imposing female vocalists: lead singer Hazelle and sister Erika on backing vocals.
+Ameno is anything but an average band — and that becomes clear when you learn that band members are made up of a kick boxer, actress, sky diver, motor cyclist, surfer, Doctor of Oceanography and a Doctor of Artificial Intelligence!

-since the release of their first, critically-acclaimed, City Canyons-released album Slowburn.
+As mentioned, the word Anemo derives from the Greek word Anemos, meaning changing forms.
+And that is exactly what has happened since the release of their first, critically-acclaimed, City Canyons-released album Slowburn.
 The distorted bass, driving drum beat and grinding guitars of Pray set the tone for the rest of the album, which has a darker sound than Anemo's previous release.
-"With this record
+"With this record we wanted a sound that was more focused towards the energy and aggression of our live set," said keyboard player Kingsley Sage.

 Inspired rock band Anemo are back: their new single Pray (released on 15 October 2007) on independent New York-based international label Canyons Records, pays tribute to the people who died while bringing to the world the news from the front line.